 Gladioli originate from hot climates, so they perform best when planted in full sun.
 They like well-drained soil, but ensure it's kept moist.

 They are a classic pick for cottage garden schemes, but work equally well in contemporary plots.
-Try mixing with dahlias and zinnias for a summertime show – our guide on how to grow dahlias is full of useful tips.
+Try mixing with dahlias and zinnias for a vibrant, summertime show.

 Do you need to dig up gladioli corms over winter?

-Cormlets (miniature corms that grow on the sides of the main corm) can be removed.
-Store these and pot them up in spring, but bear in mind that they'll need to be grown for a couple of years until they are large enough to flower.
+Cormlets (miniature corms that grow on the sides of the main corm) can also be removed at this time.
+These can be stored and then potted up in spring, but bear in mind that they'll need to be grown for a couple of years until they are large enough to flower.

 How long do gladioli bloom for?

 Gladioli will only flower once per season, for around one to three weeks depending on the variety.
-For this reason, it's best to plant a handful of bulbs every couple of weeks in late spring/early summer for a longer-lasting display.
+For this reason, it's best to plant a handful of bulbs every couple of weeks in late spring to early summer for a longer-lasting display.

-You can deadhead them once the flowers have bloomed, but this is purely for aesthetic reasons – it won't encourage a second flush.
+Deadheading the flowers once they have bloomed is purely for aesthetic reasons – it won't encourage a second flush.